-DeLUX Engineering is a new start-up that specializes in the additive manufacturing of multifunctional materials and devices.
-We utilize the state of the art machinery and techniques to fabricate structures that cannot be created any other way.
+DeLUX Advanced Manufacturing is a new start-up that specializes in the additive manufacturing of multifunctional materials and devices.
+We utilize the state-of-the-art machinery and techniques to fabricate structures that cannot be created any other way.
 Our office is located in Newark, DE.
 We closely collaborate with the University of Delaware.
-In order to ensure the best prototyped products, we utilize a three step system: design/modeling, fabrication, and evaluation (see below).
+In order to ensure the best prototyped products, we utilize a three-step system: design/modeling, fabrication, and evaluation (see below).
 This ensures that our fabricated parts to perform as predicted.
 Testing and evaluation further verifies anticipated results.

 Utilize custom and commercial code to develop effective and accurate models and designs of complex architectures.